hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/update.md

 ## Examples

-For example, the query below updates one columns in all rows of the table:
+The query shown below updates one columns in all rows of the table:

 ```sql
 update product